OnekO/codeception-testlink/README.md

 As you can see, this is heavily based on https://github.com/bookitcom/codeception-testrail

-# Codeception TestRail Integration Module
+# Codeception TestLink Integration Module

 This [Codeception](https://codeception.com) extension provides functionality for tests to report results to [TestLink](http://testlink.org/) using the [TestLink Rest API v2](https://github.com/TestLinkOpenSourceTRMS/testlink-code/tree/testlink_1_9/lib/api/rest/v2).